invidian/secure-and-reproducible-arch-linux/README.md

 ##### Safe removal

-To remove your device safely before unplugging, run the following commands:
+If you need to unplug first volume to plug second one, follow this step to remove your device safely before unplugging.
+Run the following commands:

 ```sh
 sync && \